Least Damaging Hair Extensions

 We mentioned earlier that wefts are a highly versatile and customizable hair enhancement.

-Because wefts have many uses or ways to install them, it will be up to you and your hairdresser to create a maintenance routine that involves touch-up appointments.
+Because wefts have many uses and can be installed in different ways, it will be up to you and your hairdresser to create a maintenance routine that includes touch-up appointments.

-According to True Weave Spa’s FAQ section, “a sew in can last six to ten weeks, we recommend you come to the salon for maintenance service every 2 weeks for a shampoo, and four to six weeks after install for tightening.”
+According to True Weave Spa’s FAQ section, “a sew-in can last six to ten weeks.
+We recommend you come to the salon for maintenance service every 2 weeks for a shampoo, and four to six weeks after installation for tightening.”

 This is one example of how salons will set up maintenance services for sew-ins, and it can vary by salon, stylist, and client.